rya-sge/access-denied/_posts/2026-09-02-hyperliquid-oracle-mark-price.md

 \end{aligned}
 $$

-Two properties follow from that shape.
+Two properties follow from that formula.
 The premium is **zero whenever the oracle sits between the impact bid and the impact ask**, so a perp trading inside its own spread relative to spot pays nothing.
 And the prices compared to the oracle are impact prices, meaning the average execution price for a fixed notional (20 000 USDC for BTC and ETH, 6 000 USDC elsewhere) rather than the top of book, so a single one-lot quote cannot manufacture a premium.

 HIP-3 perps use a more responsive variant that gives deployers a wider range of behaviour through the funding multiplier and interest rate: